Are you an effective team?

 What does that mean in practice?

-As long as it is a team where people need to interact and depend on one another to achieve a common goal, total or systemic effectiveness needs to be evaluated in the direction from the most complex part - 'effectiveness' (people interaction) towards the clearest part - team forming (hiring).
+As long as it is a team where people need to interact and depend on one another to achieve a common goal, total or holistic effectiveness needs to be evaluated in the direction from the most complex part - 'relationships' towards the clearest part - team forming (hiring).
 We know that hiring is not that clear and simple at all and good, smart hiring is invaluable investment into the future of an organization, but that is not the point here.
 The point is that hiring or team forming is relatively less dynamic and seldom activity compared to what happens in the teams daily.
 Even if team members were hired in the best possible way back then what happens today happens today and now in this moment.
 To become and stay effective daily, a close support is required for the team in the form of leading and managing that includes a variety of competencies like facilitation, coaching and more.
 Someone has to be there who focuses on the interaction of people daily.
 That someone focuses and sees things that team itself is simply not seeing as their focus is different.

 The middle part from the table - 'efficiency' - is the next piece of the puzzle.
 And this is where things are complicated and complex at the same time.
 How's that?
 The use of technology and processes impacts how people need to interact and their interaction impacts how technology and processes are used.
-It is like a loop where one feeds the other continuously.
+It is like a self-balancing feedback loop where one feeds the other continuously.
 Let's look at an example:

 A well known Daily Scrum event (the 15 min thing) in Scrum.
 From the perspective of a process it is a simple thing - come together every day, share, clarify, sync, dismiss.
 From the interaction perspective it is often quite the opposite to simple.
 For instance, yesterday all came, shared, clarified, synced.
 Today, someone did not come or someone was in the wrong mood or someone else joined the Daily Scrum who is not supposed to.
 As a result, syncing did not quite happen as process told the team to dismiss in 15 or team extended the event into 30 min and all dismissed with questions on their faces...

 The team's dynamic is different every day.
 It is much faster than any "agreed" process that always stays behind.
 Yes, team can learn to be more adaptive and resilient, adapt the process faster, but it takes conscious effort, time and is hard work.
-Often a team coach is required to foster that team development to happen, similarly like in the 'effectiveness' part.
+Often a team coach is required to foster that team development to happen, similarly like in the 'relationships' part.

 Now, after having read so far - what do you think: